-A -linear map (also -linear function or -linear operator) is a morphism in -Vect (or -Mod), that is a homomorphism of vector spaces (or modules).
+A -linear map (also -linear function, -linear operator, or -linear transformation) is a morphism in -Vect (or -Mod), that is a homomorphism of vector spaces (or modules).
 Often one suppresses mention of the field (or commutative ring or rig) .

 T(r x + y) = r T(x) + T(y) ,